 Some of the artists groped for symbols of resilience, in a gesture, it seemed, to reassure themselves.
 One spoke of the palm trees that remain a dominant motif in Iraqi art.
 The desert winds bend them, push them to the ground, but they never break.
 Another spoke of the Tigris as a measure of national character.
 Whereas the Nile provided life to Egypt with its floods, he said, the surging Tigris wreaked destruction.
-Resisting its torrents made Iraqis that much stronger, giving them a well-deserved reputation for toughness.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Resisting its torrents made Iraqis that much stronger, giving them a well-deserved reputation for toughness.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “It’s like slavery,” Samarai said.
 “We can’t stand foreigners to run our country.
 It is horrible for us.
 What makes me really nervous is that when I was listening to Bush’s speech, he talked and I couldn’t smell any truth.”